hydazz/docker-akaunting/README.md

 ## Upgrading Akaunting

-When you first start this image it downloads the the latest Akaunting version.
 If a new version of Akaunting is released, [follow these steps](https://akaunting.com/docs/update) to _manually_ upgrade Akaunting.
 Pulling an updated version of this image **does not** _automatically_ upgrade Akaunting.

 ## Fixing Appdata Permissions